 Regardless of whether or not you have outside help in cleaning your house or if you and your family tackle the job yourselves- we all have home responsibilities and errands that we need to take care of each week.
 And these things can feel like they are hanging over your head undone unless you have a plan to tackle them weekly.

 So set up a schedule that works for you- and add it to your calendar.
 It might look like this:

-- Mondays: launder clothing/ clean kitchen floors/bank and dry cleaner errands
+- Mondays: launder clothing/ clean kitchen floors/errands at the bank and dry cleaner

 - Tuesday: launder sheets and towels

 - Thursdays: clean bedrooms and upstairs hallways

 - Friday: launder clothing /clean main living areas & kitchen